ULFR51050- LEAP French 5

-- Pre-requisite: Successful completion of LEAP French 4 or equivalent e.g. A level French grade B or above.
+• Pre-requisite: Successful completion of ULFR51040 - LEAP French 4 (B1/B2) or equivalent e.g. A level French grade B/A taken in the last three years.

 Description

-Students will gain effective operation proficiency in both the ability to appreciate and use nuanced language at this level including via tone, register, structure, and style in oral and written communication, and also the ability to interact and negotiate orally in complex situations.
+Students will gain further competence in the ability to appreciate and use nuanced language at this level, the ability to appreciate and use tone, register, structure and style in oral and written communication, and the ability to interact and negotiate orally in complex situations at an advanced level.

 Learning outcomes